-File Form 940 for 1998 by February 1, 1999.
-However, if you deposited all FUTA tax when due, you may file on or before February 10, 1999.
+File Form 940 for 1999 by January 31, 2000.
+However, if you deposited all FUTA tax when due, you may file on or before February 10, 2000.
 Your return will be considered timely filed if it is properly addressed and mailed First Class or sent by an IRS designated delivery service by the due date.
-See Circular E (Pub.
-15), Employer's Tax Guide, for a list of designated delivery services.
+See Circular E, Employer's Tax Guide (Pub.
+15), for a list of designated delivery services.
+Also see Where To File on page 2.

-Caution: Private delivery services cannot deliver items to P.O. boxes.
+Private delivery services cannot deliver items to P.O. boxes.